“How do you do it, Sherry? How do you keep going? How do you not get knocked down?”

 At first I specialised in business services managers in law firms (after all, that’s my background).
 However today I mostly work with ambitious women (or their employers) who want to confidently balance work and life.
 Typically they are at a crossroads.
 Maybe they want to go back to work after a career break (‘work’ being career or business) or they are in transition; they want to change career, change jobs, avoid burnout or maybe just need some help developing smart ways to cope with overwhelm.

-So that’s how a career girl from the City ended up working with women who want to feel powerful; who want that feeling of confidence; who want to balance life and work.
+So that’s how a career girl from the City ended up working with women who want to feel powerful; who want that feeling of confidence; who want to balance life and work without burning out.